 - However, if the table has been created in Microsoft Word, we would recommend that it be copied into Excel AND THEN copied into the Tableizer.

 It’s not always perfect…but it gets a lot of the work done.

 - The HTML Tidy will help clean up the MS Word code that can potentially cause confusion if pasted into the KB.

 - Use the See Also link feature (kb links appear at the bottom of the page)

 - Use the Up, Previous and Next to guide visitors to your live site.

-- Also, please consider all the keywords that are applicable to this set of docs.
+- Also, please consider all the keywords (including acronyms, nicknames and misspellings) that are applicable to this set of docs.
 The Default Keywords feature will be super helpful..its easier to delete/add a couple of keywords to a long list than it is to recreate the list each time.